Environmental issues in China: Community activism

 Organizers employ a variety of methods that have developed in response to potential issues that environmental action faces.
 Some of these issues include environmental science not being widely accessible and understood by the general population, bureaucratic constraints in legal channels, fear of government suppression, the difficulty in proving the health-related consequences of pollution, economic blackmail, and the antagonistic relationships between local governments and ENGOs.

 Success in environmental action would also appear to depend on the organizers themselves and how effective they can be overall.
 Several scholars argue that framing environmental issues properly has been a successful method "used by environmental activists to mobilize citizens behind the protests".
 Deng Yanhua and Yang Guobin write that piggybacking onto other political issues is another successful method.
 For example, instead of following through with environmental claims, there has been success in piggybacking onto the issue of land claims in order "to maximize the vulnerability of their opponents."
 In order to work, the issue in question must be framed not as an environmental issue, but a land-related one.
 This happened during the 2005 Huashui protest targeting factory pollution that took place in Zhejiang Province where organizers framed the issue as illegal land acquisition.

 The protests that began on June 28, 2019 in Wuhan against a proposed incinerator typify the anti-incinerator movement in China.
 People took to the streets to force the local government to move the location of the proposed incinerator.
 The protests were met with violence from the police.
 Other examples of environmental action include the China PX protest and the Qidong Protest of 2012.
 Residents of Qidong were successful in protesting a pipeline from the Japanese Oji Paper Company.
 The organizers framed "their collective actions in opposition to Oji Paper and even the Japanese."
 This played on the anti-Japanese sentiment in China.
 It also deflected blame away from the government.
 Shifting blame away from the government, "reduced the chance of activists' protest being repressed."
 Being aware of possible repression is important when engaging in any kind of action in China.

 International action

-In December 2021 China and 53 African countries signed a memorandum on cooperation in the fight against climate change.
-The action will include both mitigation and adaptation measures.
-It will be linked to South–South cooperation and the Belt and Road Initiative.
-The signed countries emphasis the importance of the Congo tropical forest for climate.
-China will support initiatives like the Great Green Wall (Africa), the Initiative for the Adaptation of African Agriculture and the Initiative for the Adaptation of Africa.

 A study published by the Grantham Research Institute on Climate Change and the Environment in London found "enormous opportunities for China to become a stronger leader in climate action and diplomacy" if it will lead the transition to sustainability.

 On 1 April 2021 leaders from China and European Union met in a summit.
 Among other issues they decided to continue cooperation on climate issues, and creating strong policy for protecting biodiversity.